Pancakes must have a low heat in order to cook evenly. If the fire is too hot, the outside may look golden, but the inside is still raw.

 Value!!!
 Over the last week and change, I have been reaching out to everyone I know and don't know, in an attempt to raise awareness of Automax, Dave Anderson and the upcoming Automotive Super Conference in Charlotte, NC next month.
 This TWO DAY EVENT, complete with meals and a ride in the Charlotte Speedway Pace Car, is essentially a give-a-way at $250 for registration.
 The quality of the speakers alone command thousands of dollars.
 My friend and mentor, Craig Lockerd, the President…Continue

 When’s the last time you got into a fight?
 If you work in the automotive industry, chances are you’re reading this in between rounds.
 In sales, every day we are enveloped in a triple-threat cage match-mentally beaten, battered, and bruised, only the strong survive to fight another day.
-Not only are we faced with…Continue
+Not only are we faced with the negative stigmas of our industry, but we also have…Continue

 Humans are competitive by nature.
 Throughout history, as a species, we’ve been competing in one way or another whether that’s with each other or nature.
 So it came as no surprise to us when one of our clients – Princeton Mini – approached us and said that they “had to” win a regional OEM contest being held in conjunction with a national sales event, and enlisted our assistance.